-Manufacturing mechanical an iris diaphragm blade, identically, multiple times is a challenge.
+Manufacturing mechanical an iris diaphragm blade / leaf, identically, multiple times is a challenge.
 Usually you’re dealing with very thin material and needing to mount pins securely, with a high degree of accuracy.
-Here is a somewhat subjective brief run through of various methods of making blades for your iris.
+Here is a somewhat subjective brief run through of various methods of making blades / leaves for your iris.

 (This article is being actively developed – please check back again soon).